cihga39871/Atria/README.md

 - Filtering reads by the number of N bases
 - Filtering reads by length
 - Filtering reads by read complexity

-- Multi-threading and multi-core parallel computing
-- Faster and faster, even for compressed fastq files.

 ## Contents